 Full-time township employees are entitled to vacation and sick leave.
 Amounts vary depending on years of employment.

+h.
+Compensated Absences (Continued)

-Vested or accumulated vacation and sick leave are reported as an expenditure and a fund liability of the governmental fund that will pay it once retirement or separation has occurred.
-Vested or accumulated vacation and sick leave of governmental activities are recorded as an expense and liability as the benefits accrue to employees.
+The Township implemented GASB Statement 101, Compensated Absences, in 2025.
+Vested or accumulated vacation and sick leave that is due to employees who have retired or terminated by the end of the year is reported as an expenditure and a fund liability of the governmental fund that will pay it.
+Vested or accumulated vacation and sick leave of governmental activities is recorded as an expense and liability of those funds as the benefits accrue to employees.
+The entire balance of vacation leave is recognized as a liability at year end.
+A liability is recognized for the portion of accumulating sick leave benefits that is estimated to be more likely than not to be used for time off or otherwise paid in cash or settled through noncash means.